 Creme Egg Buns

-- Threw 250g flour (half wholemeal, half strong white) into a bowl together with 1 tsp instant yeast, 1/4 tsp salt and ½ tsp maca powder (one of those super foods that are meant to be so good for us).
+- ½ tsp maca powder – optional (one of those super foods that are meant to be good for us)

-- Made a well in the centre and added 1 tbsp hazelnut oil and 150ml warm water.
+- Make a well in the centre and add the oil and warm water.

-- Stirred until just combined, then turned out onto an oiled worktop and kneaded for about 10 minutes or until the dough is elastic in texture.
+- Stir until just combined, then turn out onto an oiled worktop and knead for about 10 minutes or until the dough is elastic in texture.

-- Cut the small bit of dough into two and rolled each piece into a rectangle just big enough to wrap around an egg.
+- Divide the dough into sixteen pieces and roll each one into a rectangle just big enough to wrap around an egg.

-- Encased two eggs in the dough ensuring they were properly sealed.
+- Encase the eggs in the dough ensuring they’re properly sealed.

-- Placed on a lined baking tray and left to rise in a warm place for an hour or until the dough has doubled in size.
+- Place on a lined baking tray and leave to rise in a warm place for an hour or until the dough has doubled in size.

-- Brushed with milk and baked at 200°C for 12 minutes when the tops were golden and the bottoms sounded hollow when tapped.
+- Brush with milk and bake at 200℃ (400℉, Gas 6) for 12 minutes or when the tops are golden and the bottoms sound hollow when tapped.